Peer-Reviewed Articles

 Wang, Yanwen, and Zheng Mu.
 “Understanding Trends in Marital Sorting by Education in China: A Decomposition Approach.”
 (Minor Revision, Demography)

-Over the past decades, patterns of educational sorting in marriage have changed dramatically in China, exhibiting a U-shaped trajectory for homogamy, an inverted U-shaped curve for female hypergamy, and a consistently low prevalence of female hypogamy.
+Over the past decades, patterns of educational sorting in marriage have changed dramatically in China, exhibiting a U-shaped trajectory for homogamy, an inverted U-shaped curve for female hypergamy, and consistently low levels of female hypogamy.
 However, few studies have systematically examined why these changes occurred as they did.
-Using data from China’s censuses in 1982, 1990, 2000, and 2010, this study employs a decomposition approach to disentangle the relative contributions of three driving forces: educational expansion, educational gradients in marriage rates, and assortative mating propensities.
+Using data from China’s censuses in 1982, 1990, 2000, and 2010, this study employs a decomposition approach to disentangle the relative contributions of three driving forces across cohorts and between urban and rural areas: educational expansion, educational gradients in marriage rates, and assortative mating propensities.
 Results show that the initial decline in homogamy among cohorts born before 1965 was entirely attributable to educational expansion.
-For later birth cohorts, continued educational expansion contributed to rising homogamy and hypogamy and a concurrent decline in hypergamy.
-These influences offset the countervailing effects of a steeper decline in marriage rates among highly educated women.
-Assortative mating propensities increasingly favored homogamy and disfavored heterogamy, particularly hypogamy.
-Jointly, these three factors explain the rising homogamy, declining hypergamy, and stagnant hypogamy in more recent cohorts, as well as the enduring and, in some cases widening, urban–rural disparities in marital sorting.
+For later cohorts, continued expansion contributed to rising homogamy and hypogamy and declining hypergamy, offsetting the countervailing effects of steeper declines in marriage rates among highly educated women.
+Assortative mating propensities increasingly favored homogamy while disfavoring heterogamy, especially hypogamy.
+Across the urban–rural divide, more extensive educational expansion in urban areas widened the rural excess in homogamy, reversed the gap in hypergamy, and narrowed the gap in hypogamy.
+These findings highlight the interplay between structural and nonstructural forces in shaping marital sorting in a transitional setting.

 Wang, Yanwen, Zheng Mu, Anni Ni, and Chan Zhang.
 “From Status to Soul: Gendered Ideals and Quests for Compatibility in Contemporary Relationships.”
 (Major Revision, Chinese Sociological Review)